If you’re reading this, you’re probably struggling with procrastination in some form.

 Self-compassion involves extending sympathy to yourself in situations where you feel bad about mistakes that you’ve made.
-Research shows that self-compassion can be beneficial when it comes to procrastination, since it is encourages the use of healthy emotion-regulation strategies, that can reduce the likelihood that you will procrastinate, and can help you deal with the negative emotional impact of your procrastination, while at the same time also encouraging you to take responsibility for your actions.
+Research shows that self-compassion can be beneficial when it comes to procrastination, since it is encourages the use of healthy emotion-regulation strategies, that can reduce the likelihood that you will procrastinate, and can help you deal with the negative emotional impact of your procrastination.

 Self-compassion is comprised of three primary components: